Updated July 2022

 In Kafka, topics are partitioned and replicated across brokers throughout the implementation.
 Brokers refer to each of the nodes in a Kafka cluster.
 The partitions are important because they enable parallelization of topics, enabling high message throughput.
 See the figure below taken from the Apache Kafka website for a visual of how topics are split into partitions.

-Create Kafka Topics
+How to Create Kafka Topics

 Kafka topics can be created either automatically or manually.
 It is best practice to manually create all input/output topics before starting an application, rather than using auto topic.
 However, topics do not need to be manually created.